First Literacy Grants

 Funding innovation in adult literacy

-Grants can be used for projects such as developing and piloting curriculum, offering a short-term class that fills an unmet student need, or organization-wide initiatives.
+Grants can be used for projects such as developing and piloting a program idea, offering a short-term class that fills an unmet student need, or organization-wide initiatives.
 Past projects have incorporated everything from poetry and theater to civics and science.
-For more examples of past grant presentations and funded projects visit our online library of resources and search for First Literacy Grant projects.
+All projects are shared each year in our annual event: Spotlight on Innovation in Adult Basic Education.
+To learn more about current and past projects visit our Grant Funded Projects page.
+To view FAQs please scroll to the bottom of this page.

 How To Apply

-If you didn’t submit a grant this year, but would like to see what is required, you can view the PREVIEW pdf document below.
+If you didn’t submit a grant in the past, but would like to see what is required, you can view the PREVIEW pdf document below.
 The entire application is completed online, and applicants create a login allowing drafts of the application to be complete later if necessary, before submitting.

-2023-2024 First Literacy Grant PREVIEW of Application Questions (pdf for reference only; application must be completed online through the application link above)
+First Literacy Grant PREVIEW of Application Questions (pdf for reference only; application must be completed online)

 Need help?